rdk/p2rank/misc/tutorials/training-tutorial.md

 Note: some parameters (`-c`,`-o`, `-l/-label`) are strictly command line attributes and are not defined in `Params.groovy`.

+## Preparing the environment

+Training and optimization runs shoud be run from the project directory (repo root) using `./prank.sh` wrapper.

+* clone P2Rank repo (https://github.com/rdk/p2rank)
+* clone dataset repo (https://github.com/rdk/p2rank-datasets) or prepare your datasets
+* copy `misc/local-env.sh` to root directory of the project and edit it according to your machine (the file is then included by `prank.sh`)
+* you will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some (see _Raquired memory and memory/time trade-offs_)

 ## Training and evaluation